-- The remaining orderer nodes in the channel to cease communicating with the removed orderer node in the context of the removed channel.
+Once an ordering node is removed from the channel, the other ordering nodes stop communicating with the removed orderer in the context of the removed channel.
 They might still be communicating on other channels.

-EvictionSuspiciontime has passed (10 minutes by default) and will shut down its Raft instance.
+EvictionSuspicion time has passed (10 minutes by default) and shuts down its Raft instance on that channel.

 TLS certificate rotation for an orderer node¶

 All TLS certificates have an expiration date that is determined by the issuer.
 These expiration dates can range from 10 years from the date of issuance to as little as a few months, so check with your issuer.
-Before the expiration date, you will need to rotate these certificates on the node itself and every channel the node is joined to, including the system channel.
+Before the expiration date, you will need to rotate these certificates on the node itself and every channel the node is joined to.